 Chromium 6 is a highly toxic metal that is not regulated by the EPA.
 In recent years, Oklahoma City’s tap water has averaged 110 parts per trillion for Chromium 6, with levels reaching 390 parts per trillion.
 While they are in compliance with nonexistent federal and very loose state regulations, these levels are 5.5-19 times higher than the concentration determined to have negligible impact on cancer risk.

 Lead Levels In Oklahoma City Tap Water

-Lead is a contaminant that enters tap water when it leaches from lead-containing pipes, valves, joints, and fixtures, and homes built before 1986 are particularly susceptible.
+Lead is a contaminant that enters OKC's tap water when it leaches from lead-containing pipes, valves, joints, and fixtures, and homes built before 1986 are particularly susceptible.
 2015 was the most recent year when Oklahoma City collected samples for lead analysis, and they found that the 90th percentile was 5 parts per billion or below.
 For sake of comparison, the American Academy Of Pediatrics is lobbying for policy that fixes taps for children that produce water with more than 1 part per billion lead.